|

 here.

 h.)
-Stabilized mains power supply (110-240V to 48V/12A), a suitable model is
+Stabilized mains power supply (110-240V to 48V), suitable models are

 available here